ben-251/ben-251.github.io/content/posts/intent vs effect.md

 ---
 date: 2025-07-01
 draft: false
-title: Does artist intent matter?
+title: How much credit are artists due?
 description: An analysis of an analysis of Sylvia Plath
 tags:
   - art